Why Using the Second Person Tense Improves Your Writing

 The second-person version:

-Are you ready to retreat to the luxury of your next country escape?
+Are you ready to retreat to the luxury surrounds of your next country escape?
 Your next 4-star adventure starts here.

-Why the second-person form has your heart
+Why the second-person form captures your heart

 However, the second CTA considers the needs, aspirations and preferences of their target customer.
 It’s more charming and persuasive when it comes to booking a room.
-In marketing content, it's definitely (about) them, not you!

-Realise Higher Customer Conversions and Satisfaction among Your Readers
+Realise Higher Customer Conversions and Reader Satisfaction